telerik/winforms-docs/gridview/fundamentals/creating-hierarchical-grids.md

           The __ParentTemplate__ and __ChildTemplate__ properties of __GridViewRelation__ object are set to the existing templates. __ParentColumnNames__and __ChildColumnNames__collections are filled with the names of the fields of the corresponding data sources.
 See the topic [Tutorial:
-          Binding to Hierarchical Data]({%slug gridview-hierarchical-grid-binding-to-hierarchical-data%}) for step by step instructions.
+          Binding to Hierarchical Data]({%slug winforms/gridview/hierarchical-grid/binding-to-hierarchical-data%}) for step by step instructions.